Robertzi/leetcode/README.md

-# leetcode algorithms in Python
+# leetcode algorithms
-start on 28th july

-to be solved:
+to be solved: 818

-818